 We often work with estates in our area when training, using their euqipment and getting to know how we can help each other in times of emergencies.

 Much of our rescues are aided by helicopter.
 The Aeronatical Rescue Co-ordination Centre at RAF Kinloss tasks and co-ordinates all aeronatical SAR activity across the UK.
-We train and work closely with the Coastguard Sikorsky s92 based in Stornoway or Inverness.
+We can be working with the RAF Sea King from Lossiemouth, or the Coastguard Sikorsky s92 based in Stornoway or Lerwick.
 There is also a RAF Mountain Rescue service operating out of RAF Lossiemouth.